LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Experiment and Analysis

 \subsection{Research Question II}

-\subsubsection{Finding 5: Dynamic rankings diverge significantly from static benchmarks, revealing a different landscape of model capabilities.}

-To quantify the difference between dynamic and static evaluation, we compare the model rankings from LLMEval-3 with those from two prominent static benchmarks, AGIEval and C-Eval.
-As shown in Table~\ref{tab:static-benchmark-correlation}, all correlations are moderate ($\rho \approx 0.66\text{--}0.71$) and statistically insignificant ($p>0.1$), confirming that static evaluations yield markedly different model rankings compared to our dynamic, contamination-resistant framework.
+\paragraph{Finding 5: Dynamic rankings differ from static benchmarks, revealing contamination-driven distortions.} To quantify the discrepancy between dynamic and static evaluation, we compare the model rankings from LLMEval-Fair with two representative static benchmarks, AGIEval \cite{AGIEval} and C-Eval \cite{c-eval}.
+As shown in Table~\ref{tab:static-benchmark-correlation}, the rank correlations are moderate ($\rho \approx 0.65\text{--}0.72$), indicating that static benchmark rankings do not consistently align with those produced by our dynamic evaluation.